 Fearing job losses, dockers in London’s Upper Docks resolved to disrupt OCL’s development of Container Berth 39 at Tilbury.
-The industrial dispute, which began in 1969, lasted 15 months.
+The industrial dispute, which began in January 1968, lasted 2 years and 3 months.

 So it was that, at 9.05 on 6th March 1969, the largest container ship in the world, Encounter Bay, departed from Rotterdam, not Tilbury, on her maiden voyage to Australia.
 Her full complement of 1,300 containers having first been transhipped, from Harwich and Ipswich, in a covert plan called “Operation Bolthole” (conducted with the military precision of its architect, General Prior-Palmer).

 Filled with goods ranging from “toothpaste to caterpillar tractors”, Encounter Bay arrived at OCL’s new facilities at Fremantle on 28th March before continuing to Sydney and Melbourne.
 Although the new ‘through’ service was welcomed with open arms down under, OCL encountered its fair share of labour difficulties in Australia too.